L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

-In summary, both qualitative and quantitative comparisons demonstrate that L2M-Reg achieves superior performance on both the TUM0501 and Pinakothek datasets, as reflected in lower average error and standard deviations.
-For the Street Building dataset, L2M-Reg also outperforms other methods in horizontal error.
-Although it does not exhibit a clear advantage in vertical error for this dataset, its performance remains fully comparable to that of the best-performing method (GICP).
-Overall, the results prove the effectiveness of L2M-Reg and highlight its leading performance across diverse building scenarios.
+In summary, both qualitative and quantitative comparisons demonstrate that L2M-Reg achieves superior performance, as reflected in lower average error and standard deviations.
+For the Street Building and Restaurant datasets, although it does not exhibit a clear advantage, its performance remains fully comparable to that of the best-performing method.
+Overall, these comparisons prove the effectiveness of L2M-Reg and highlight its leading performance across diverse building scenarios.